ammarthegoat09/Hackintosh-PixelbookGo/README.md

 (7. Patience.
 For most users, it may take days, even weeks to achieve macOS on a Pixelbook.
 There will be a lot of trial and error.

 # Device
 I will be using my personal and testing Pixelbook Go for this guide.
 Most pictures will be from me.
-Some will be from other sources.
-You can look at CITATIONS.md for more references.
+Some will be from other sources, such as Reddit.

 # Specifications
 i5-8200Y, 16GB RAM, 128GB eMMC storage.